The Key to Being Consistent

 The truth is that we usually have to make ourselves do things we need to and then eventually we're happy we did them.
 Behavior sometimes needs to come before attitude.

-I love how Mattie James puts it in this post: "Let’s keep it real.
+I love how Mattie James put it in a post, "Let’s keep it real.
 I know that Beyonce does not want to work out everyday, but she gets it DONE.
 I imagine that she pushes past her feelings and focuses on her overall goal: to be the greatest.
 And that’s the kind of commitment it takes.
 The kind that no matter how much you don’t feel like doing it, you still do it because of your mental toughness."
-(By the way, you should definitely check out her awesome Consistency Cleanse!)

 Mental toughness is the key to getting things done and being consistent.